 All day 4.75 | 4.75 |

-The car park sits on the site of an old railway station, but be warned there are limited parking spaces here.
+The car park is located on the site of an old railway station, but be aware that parking spaces are limited.

 2. Wyedale Car Park – Peak District NP (///emblem.calibrate.meanest)

-Wyedale Car Park has fewer amenities at the other end of the Mosal trail.
-However, this may be a good option if Millers Dale’s car park is full.
-The cost of this car park is the same though.
+Wyedale Car Park has fewer amenities but can be a good alternative if Millers Dale’s car park is full.
+The cost is the same for both car parks.

 3. Layby or on the Road Side

-As I said, car parks can get busy and packed at times of the year, especially when the weather is nice, so you may have to park along the road to access the route.
+As car parks can get busy, especially during nice weather, you might need to park along the road to access the route.

-These look okay, and I saw many cars parked here, but do so at your own discretion.
-There will be a little walk from here to the starting point.
+These spots seemed okay, and I saw many cars parked here, but park at your own discretion.
+There will be a short walk from here to the starting point.

 Public transport to Chee Dale Stepping Stones

-Download file for GPS- Start from Millers Dale Car Park and follow the trail path.
+- Start from Millers Dale Car Park and follow the trail path along the treelined route.

 - Upon reaching the bridge, take the path on the right, which descends to the river level.
-Be cautious, as the terrain can be muddy and slippery.
+Be cautious, as the terrain can be muddy and slippery here.

 - Continue along the river, ignoring the first bridge crossing.
 Continue until you find a smaller bridge crossing on your left.